What is Binding Affinity?

 Why should I measure binding affinity for my application?

 Whenever you are characterizing proteins, nucleic acids, and any biomolecule, understanding the binding affinity to substrates, inhibitors, and cofactors is key to the appreciation of the intermolecular interactions, relevant in studying for example enzymatic reactions, protein complexes or receptor binding.
 For drug discovery, binding affinity helps design drugs that bind their targets selectively and specifically.

 ITC measures the heat change associated with the binding event.
-ITC measures KD values in the millimolar to nanomolar range and determines the binding stoichiometry and binding thermodynamics of the interaction, which are also important in the characterization of intermolecular interactions.
+ITC measures KD values in the millimolar to nanomolar range and determines the binding stoichiometry and binding thermodynamics of the interaction.
+Both kinetics and thermodynamics are important in the characterization of intermolecular interactions.